-We are interested in the biological roles of the many kinds of nerve cells that make up the limbic thalamus, a group of anterior and midline thalamic nuclei with strong connectivity to brain regions involved in spatial memory, cognition and emotion.
-Circuits of the limbic thalamus are affected in neurodegenerative diseases such as Alzheimer's disease and are also involved in drug dependence.
+The 'limbic' thalamus, a group of anterior and midline nuclei in the rostral thalamus, is intricately connected to brain regions involved in spatial memory, cognition and emotion.
+The circuits of the limbic thalamus are composed by many distinct neuronal types, some of which are affected in neurodegenerative diseases such as Alzheimer's disease and are also involved in drug dependence.
 We study the structure and function of the limbic thalamus in rodents and humans using neuroanatomical and neurophysiological techniques.

-Alzheimer's disease, the most common form of dementia, is defined by the progressive spread of hyperphosphorylated tau proteins (tau tangles) and the build up of extracellular amyloid-beta plaques in the brain.
-We study the consequences of tau tangles on brain activity at the behavioural level (changes to memory), network level (oscillations), and cellular level (changes in single neuron activity).
+Alzheimer's disease, the most common form of dementia, is defined by the progressive spread of hyperphosphorylated Tau proteins and the build up of amyloid-beta plaques in the brain.
+We study the vulnerability of the human thalamus to Tau pathology and investigate the consequences of Tau pathology on rodent brain activity at the behavioural level (changes to memory), network level (oscillations), and cellular level (changes in single neuron activity).
 We are also investigating cell type specific biomarkers and biochemical pathways that are affected in memory-related conditions that may lead to treatments to prevent or slow disease progression.

 We are happy to support fellowship applications from interested postdoctoral candidates.